GIScience/ohsome-quality-api/docs/indicators_en.md

 ### Limitations

-The are of overlapping OSM land cover polygons will be counted multiple times.
+Overlapping OSM land cover polygons will be counted multiple times and falsely improve the land cover completeness ratio.